 As it addresses these challenges, this wave of feminism, of which #MeToo may be the vanguard, will herald a transformative process, a process that would be both revolutionary and healing.
 I wish Shulamith Firestone were here to witness and comment on this moment.
 The struggle and potential for women and men to lead new lives is stronger than ever.
 There is still much work to do, leadership to emerge, organizing and theory to be developed, but the era of silence and shame is coming to an end.

-Martha Sonnenberg, MD is a retired physician,former Chief Medical Officer, and a contributor to Tikkun magazine.
+Martha Sonnenberg, MD is a retired physician, former Chief Medical Officer, and a contributing editor to Tikkun magazine.